Ideborah-tech/PL-SQL-Ninjas/README.md

 This let us compare individual salaries with both their team’s top salary and the organization’s.

 ### 🔬 Findings:
-- Each row showed both the department’s and company’s max salary.
+- Each row showed both the department’s and the company’s max salary.
-- Helped benchmark employee earnings clearly.
+- Helped benchmark employee earnings.

 ### 🌍 Real-Life Application:
 Often used in salary reports, dashboards, and compensation benchmarking to compare salaries across and within departments.